 If leaves are turning brown on your pepper plants, it may also be because you forgot to water them.
-When leaves get brown and crumble, especially accompanied by dropping of leaves and drooping of the plant, it’s likely that the plant is under watered.
-Be sure to water properly and routinely by watering at the base of the plant, deeply once or twice per week and mulching around it with organic mulch such as straw or shredded leaves.
+When leaves get brown and crumble, especially when accompanied by the dropping of leaves and the drooping of the plant, it’s likely that the plant is underwatered.
+Be sure to water properly and routinely by watering at the base of the plant, deeply once or twice per week, and mulching around it with organic mulch such as straw or shredded leaves.

 If neither of these seems to be the cause of your pepper leaves turning brown, it’s time to consider some other possibilities.

 More Serious Causes of Brown Pepper Plant Foliage

 Some insects can result in a pepper plant with brown leaves.
 Whiteflies, for instance, suck juices from the plant and weaken it, resulting in wilting leaves that turn yellow followed by browning.
 You’ll know it’s whiteflies if you give the plant a little shake and a cloud of tiny insects flies up.
 Use Tanglefoot insect barrier spread on a yellow card to trap the whiteflies and spray the plant with insecticidal soap.